 Echeveria chiclensis (Ball) Berger

-Echeveria chiclensis is a medium-sized Echeveria with short stem, branched in age, up to 6 inches (15 cm) tall.
-The leaves are narrowly, elongate, with upper surface concave, green to gray-green, up to 6 inches (15 cm) long and up to 1 inch (2.5 cm) wide.
-The inflorescence is erect, few branched and up to 12 inches (30 cm) long.
-The flowers are orange-red with yellow tip and up to 8 inches (20 cm) long.
+Echeveria chiclensis is a succulent plant that forms rosettes of green to gray-green leaves.
+It has a short stem, branched in age, and up to 6 inches (15 cm) tall.
+Leaves are narrowly elongate, with upper surface concave, up to 6 inches (15 cm) long and up to 1 inch (2.5 cm) wide.
+The inflorescence is erect, branched, and up to 12 inches (30 cm) long.
+Flowers are orange-red with a yellow tip and up to 8 inches (20 cm) long.